t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 We will refer to this integration of edge computing and IoT as "IoT edge computing".
 Our draft describes uses cases, challenges, a proposed system model and derived functional components.

-# Conventions and Terminology

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in {{RFC2119}}.

 # Background

 ## Internet of Things (IoT)